Incentives for Solar Energy

 Federal Incentive: Income Tax Credit (Investment Tax Credit or ITC) for Solar Energy

-In 2021 and 2022, a federal income tax credit is available for 26% of the total cost of purchase and installation (including sales tax) of a solar photovoltaic system provided the solar system owner has sufficient tax liability.
+Until the end of 2023, a federal income tax credit is available for 26% of the total cost of purchase and installation (including sales tax) of a solar photovoltaic system provided the solar system owner has sufficient tax liability.
 This tax credit is a dollar-for-dollar reduction in taxes owed and can be used by either individuals or businesses.
 Consult your tax adviser to learn how this tax policy affects you.

 There is no upper limit on the value of this tax credit.
 It can be used more than once if you are installing solar in a subsequent year provided you meet all other qualifications.